fno2010/resume/research.md

 Scholarship Council) sponsored visiting researcher at Yale univerisity from 2018 to 2020.
 His doctoral research focuses on network visibility, intelligence and controllability for large-scale data-intensive network.
-He is also an active member of IETF ALTO WG and OpenDaylight open source community.
-He has published 3 RFCs and 2 Active WG Internet-Drafts.
+He is also an active member of IETF ALTO WG, who has published 3 RFCs and 1 proposed standard adopted by IESG.
+Meanwhile, he is actively making contributions in open source communities including OpenDaylight, CERN Rucio and so on.
 <br style="clear: both;" />